 What to See in Krakow: Top Places You Should Visit

->>> Want to experience traditional Polish shopping?
-Enjoy the atmosphere of the markets in Nowy Targ near the Slovak border.
+>>> Interested in traditional Polish shopping?
+Experience the markets in Nowy Targ near the Slovak border.

 Main Square in Krakow or Rynek Glowny